dejwk/janet/doc/Manual.md

 from JANET's root directory.

-To build native libraries, you'll need to tell your compiler where to find the JNI header file.
-It is normally found in `${JAVA_HOME}/include/${PLATFORM}/jni.h`.
+To build native libraries, you'll need to tell your compiler where to find the JNI header file and its dependencies.
+The JNI heaer file is normally found in `${JAVA_HOME}/include/${PLATFORM}/jni.h`.
 Assuming that you have `javac` on your path, you should be able to resolve `${JAVA_HOME}` and `${PLATFORM}` in the following way:

     $ export JAVA_HOME=`realpath \`which javac\` | sed 's/\/bin\/javac//'`